dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 # Fitting it all together

-In this a visual representation there are 3 corporate standard policies which we expect to apply to all 4 of our clusters, and there is 1 additional policy which we expect to apply to the production clusters.
+In this visual representation there are 3 corporate standard policies which we expect to apply to all 4 of our clusters, and there is 1 additional policy which we expect to apply to the production clusters.

+This is accomplished by creating a standard ("STD") Placement that targets all clusters and a PROD Placement that matches only the production cluster.
+This targetting is permitted by the existance of the ManagedClusterSetBinding in this same namespace.

 ```mermaid
 graph TD;